Attorneys for Wernicke-Korsakoff Encephalopathy Syndrome

-When someone is hospitalized for an extended period of time such that they receive their nourishment primarily or exclusively through an IV, they may receive as little as 1/6th of their normal recommended daily vitamin intake.
+When someone is hospitalized for an extended period of time such that they receive their nourishment primarily or exclusively through an IV, they may receive as little as 1/6th of their normal recommended daily thiamine intake.
 Lack of appropriate vitamin supplementation can lead to a deficiency in Vitamin B1 and ultimately, Wernicke-Korsakoff Syndrome.
 When you are in a hospital for an extended period of time and subject to feeding via IV, it is absolutely critical that your doctor monitor your food intake and blood vitamin levels to ensure you are receiving essential nutrients.
 Failure to do this can result in permanent and severe consequences.

-Origin 4: Post Surgery Malnutrition
+Origin 4: Post-Surgery Malnutrition

 Origin 5: Alcoholism and Liver Disorders

 Alcoholism and liver disorders can result in a vitamin B1 deficiency leading to Wernicke-Korsakoff Syndrome.
 Excessive use of alcohol can disrupt the natural intake of thiamine in the liver and gastrointestinal tract.
 Anyone with a history of alcohol who presents to the hospital with symptoms of Wernicke’s Encephalopathy and/or Wernicke-Korsakoff Syndrome should be evaluated and treated for B1 deficiency without delay.
 Failure to do so when the condition is in its early onset may give rise to a vitamin B1 misdiagnosis case.
 Causation is often extremely difficult to pinpoint in these situations due to the voluntary overuse of alcohol.
 Especially if the individual delays in going to the emergency room and reporting the symptoms until it is already too late to reverse them.
 Thus, cases involving alcohol-induced WKS may not meet the medical malpractice case criteria.